 #5 Updated by Andreas Neumann over 7 years ago

 Just a quick question.

 Are you sure that the fonts are properly installed on QGIS server?
 I also had font-issues between server and desktop and believed the fonts were intalled, but they were not.

 Once I properly installed the fonts, updated the font-cache and restarted Apache, the fonts rendered fine on QGIS server - like on Desktop.

-#6 Updated by Paolo Cavallini about 7 years ago
+#6 Updated by Paolo Cavallini over 7 years ago

 Until a recent qgis server upgrade things worked well.
 Now checked by setting up all fonts in the project a lmodern and: